Last Updated on September 1, 2020

 If you have insurance, it may help cover your business’s financial responsibility.
 This burden can come from hiring an attorney, other legal fees, and/or any damages you owe as a result of the claim filed against you.

-If a customer slips, falls, and breaks their wrist because of a wet spot on the floor of your coffee shop, they can file a claim against you.
-If they do, your general liability insurance will help cover any legal fees and medical expenses that arise.
+If a customer slips, falls, and breaks their wrist because of a wet spot on your coffee shop floor, they can file a claim against you.
+Your commercial general liability insurance will help cover any legal fees and medical expenses that arise if they do.

 What’s the Difference Between Professional and General Liability?